 So Now What?

-There is a dozen interesting statements found in this release that when brought to the light of reality will cause or should cause concern for the way some releases are written.
+There are a dozen interesting statements found in this release that when brought to the light of reality will cause or should cause concern for the way some releases are written.
 Not legal as much as how the assumptions on how the law would work when applied to the facts which the court rejected.

 You don’t want to have your release thrown out because a clause in the release, no matter who it protects is false.

-1. Having the signor of the release agree that they are in control of the children they bring to the gym was found ridiculous for the same reasons.
+- Having the signor of the release agree that they are in control of the children they bring to the gym was found ridiculous for the same reasons.

-2. The Indemnification clause was not written to follow Connecticut law and as such was found to be worthless.
+The Indemnification clause was not written to follow Connecticut law and as such was found to be worthless.

-1. Worse when argued by the defendant gyms, it was found the language, and their arguments were so futile as to be abandoned.
+- Worse when argued by the defendant gyms, it was found the language, and their arguments were so futile as to be abandoned.

-3. The release placed so many burdens, which the signor could not get around; the release was found to be void because it violated public policy.
+- The release placed so many burdens, which the signor could not get around; the release was found to be void because it violated public policy.

 Are there situations where there is a need, and you can properly write an indemnification clause in a release.
 Yes.
-However, the injured part will be indemnifying you not for your losses, but for the losses you incur when their actions involve a third party.
+However, the injured party will be indemnifying you not for your losses, but for the losses you incur when their actions involve a third party.

 An example might be you are billed for the cost of search and rescue under your permit or concession agreement to find the lost guest.
-A well-written indemnification clause can be used to recover for the costs of these expenses, because the defendant did not cause the loss and is not trying to recover for its losses, only the losses the guest has made the defendant liable for.
+A well-written indemnification clause can be used to recover for the costs of these expenses because the defendant did not cause the loss and is not trying to recover for its losses, only the losses the guest has made the defendant liable for.

-The three arguments made by the defendant set forth in the summary will soon be present in many third party defenses I predict.
+The three arguments made by the defendant set forth in the summary will soon be present in many third-party defenses I predict.
 They are simple yet set forth the reality of the people signing the indemnification clauses.
 Uniformly, the courts have struck down indemnification clauses when used to recover money for a plaintiff’s claim.

 For more articles on Indemnification Clauses see: